chr1st0scli/RainLisp/RainLisp/Docs/quick-start/loops.md

 As you can see, we renamed the previous `factorial` to `iter` and made it a local procedure.
 Now, callers only need to provide the number they want to calculate the factorial for.

+Notice, that its usage has now become the same with `factorial` from the previous section.

+> This is our first glimpse of abstraction in a procedural level.
+The point is that callers do not need to know about `iter`, which can be seen as an internal detail of `factorial`.
+They only need to know something more abstract, the name of the procedure, i.e. `factorial`, the fact that it accepts a single numeric argument and what it does but not how.
+In fact, we could use this version of `factorial`, or the one from the previous section.
+The client code could work with either, with no change at all.

-> True tail recursion requires a low-level support.
+> True tail recursion requires low-level support.
 RainLisp is interpreted in the .NET framework where a stack is always being built, no matter which style you use.
 Though, it's always good to know!